The complete free guide · No paywall, no upsell

 The apostille itself is issued by the Secretary of State of your state.
 It's a separate certificate that gets attached to the underlying document.
 It essentially says: "yes, the notary who stamped this document is genuinely commissioned by our state, here's our verification that everything on this document is real."

-Once a document has an apostille attached, it's recognized in any of the 126 countries that signed the 1961 Hague Convention on legalizing foreign public documents.
-That's the entire point — to standardize foreign document recognition across signatory countries so that an apostille from any signatory state is accepted in Brazil, France, Japan, and 123 other countries without further bureaucracy.
+Once a document has an apostille attached, it's recognized in every country that is party to the 1961 Hague Convention on legalizing foreign public documents — 130 contracting parties as of 30 June 2026.
+That's the entire point: to standardize foreign document recognition across signatory countries, so an apostille issued in one is accepted in another without further bureaucracy.

 Two levels of authentication